bd-gpasternak/director/README.rst

 The required 3rd party dependencies are:

-  - Qt4 or Qt5 (Qt 4.8.7 recommended)
+  - Qt5 (Qt 5.9.5 recommended)
-  - VTK 6.2+ (VTK 7.1.1 recommended)
+  - VTK 9.2+ (VTK 9.2.2 recommended)
-  - Python 3.4+ and NumPy
+  - Python 3.10+ and NumPy

-Additionally, you will need CMake 2.8 or greater to configure the source code.
+Additionally, you will need CMake 2.8 (3.23.1 recommend) or greater to configure the source code.

 The dependencies can be installed on Mac using `Homebrew <http://brew.sh/>`_: